hughperkins/gpu-experiments/README.md

 k1_fma_1024 28.69701385498047 285.4652418331063
 ```

 ... as for 940M, identical to OpenCL results.
+At least, for fma.
+For non-fma, it matches the fma speed of both OpenCL and CUDA, whereas the OpenCL version is slower, presumably not being optimized automtaiclaly into fma.

 ## Theoretical limits